5G Core Network Setup

 CAPIF

-CAPIF step is displayed only if equipment has at least one 5G feature active.
+The CAPIF step only appears if my equipment has at least one 5G feature enabled.

 • CAPIF nodes (Instances)